RalfNorthman/my-vimrc/README.md

 ln -s ~/.vim ~/.config/nvim
 ln -s ~/.vimrc ~/.config/nvim/init.vim

-###  Add this line to your ~/.profile to swap escape and caps lock keys permanently:
-setxkbmap -option caps:swapescape

 ### On Antergos MATE you need xclip for using system clipboard with neovim:
 sudo pacman -S xclip